-Integrity sensitive data of the applications, like the data contained in an object and the PIN security attributes (PIN Try limit, PIN Try counter and State)..
+Integrity sensitive data of the applications, like the data contained in an object and the PIN security attributes (PIN Try limit, PIN Try counter and State).
 To be protected from unauthorized modification.

-D.APP KEYs
+D.APP\KEYs

-Cryptographic keys owned by the applets.
+Cryptographic keys owned by the applets - To be protected from unauthorized disclosure and modification.